mehimself/GP-vuex-starter/README.md

 ---
 ##### _Quotation Marks_

-wThere are three types of quotation marks for strings:
+There are three types of quotation marks for strings:
   - single quote ' holds a single line of string and can be escaped with \
   - double quotes " are equivalent to ' and conventient for single line strings
   - the new ` allows for complex strings that span over multiple lines without and even supports ${embedded expressions}